 You can also explore the ruins of an early Norman 'enclosure castle' at Eynsford and enjoy a picnic in the grounds, just 30 minutes from the site.

-Or travel back in time with a visit to Lullingstone Roman Villa.
+Or travel back in time with a visit to Lullingstone Roman Villa, a 30-minute drive away.
 Play Roman board games, try on Roman costumes and handle original building materials.
-Lullingstone is a 30 minute drive from Temple Manor.